JacobLD/EDDB/readme.md

 # Welcome to the EDDB Database aggregation and visualization Project #

-This is in fullfillment of a project for CS 523(Topics in Database Systems) at Western Illinois University
+This is in fullfillment of the final project for CS 523(Topics in Database Systems) at Western Illinois University

+By: Jacob Dyer and Luke Duball

 ## Project Overview ##